simoninireland/epydemic/doc/implementation/events.rst

 allows sub-classes of :class:`Dynamics` to act on *every* event, regardless of which process defines it and whether it was stochastic or posted.

+When events are defined or posted using the various methods, they can optionally be given names.
+These names are then passed to :meth:`Dynamics.eventFired`, and form the only way in which different types of events can be differentiated.

 This feature isn't used at all within "core" ``epydemic``, but is provided as another extension mechanism that can be used if and when